 More like this

-Cole & Mason Fresh Herb Range Self-Watering Potted Herb Keeper
+Cole & Mason Burwell Self-Watering Potted Herb Keeper

 This clever indoor herb garden uses self-watering technology which the manufacturer claims can keep herbs fresh for up to 10 days longer than standard planters.
 Simply add the felt pads supplied to the base of the planter and keep it topped up with water - the planter will take care of the rest.
 There are 12 pads included.